 Block encrypted communication utilizing the obsolete protocol SSL v2 – Communication using the earlier version of the SSL protocol will automatically be blocked.

-Add the root certificate to known browsers – For SSL communication to work properly in your browsers/email clients, it is essential that the root certificate for ESET be added to the list of known root certificates (publishers).
-When enabled, ESET Smart Security will automatically add the ESET root certificate to known browsers (for example, Opera and Firefox).
+Root certificate – For SSL communication to work properly in your browsers/email clients, it is essential that the root certificate for ESET be added to the list of known root certificates (publishers).
+Add the root certificate to known browsers should be enabled.
+Select this option to automatically add the ESET root certificate to known browsers (for example, Opera and Firefox).
 For browsers using the system certification store, the certificate is added automatically (for example, in Internet Explorer).

 To apply the certificate to unsupported browsers, click View Certificate > Details > Copy to File... and manually import it into the browser.